23 Notable alumni of

 -

-Jozef Maria Zacharias "Jef" Valkeniers is a physician-neuropsychiatrist and a Flemish politician.
+Jozef Maria Zacharias "Jef" Valkeniers is a Belgian physician-neuropsychiatrist and a politician for Anders (formerly Open Flemish Liberals and Democrats).

 -